billvaglienti/ProtoGen/README.md

 - `verifyfile` : Optional attribute that gives the name of the source and header file (.c and .h) that will be used for the initilization and verification code output (if any); except for any objects which have their own `verifyfile` attribute.

-- `comparefile` : Optional attribute that gives the name of the source and header file (.cpp and .h) that will be used for the comparison code output; except for any objects which have their own `comparefile` attribute.
+- `comparefile` : Optional attribute that gives the name of the source and header file (.cpp and .h) that will be used for comparison code output; except for any objects which have their own `comparefile` attribute.
 Presence of the global comparefile attribute enables the compare output for all packets and structures.

 - `printfile` : Optional attribute that gives the name of the source and header file (.cpp and .h) that will be used for the text print code output; except for any objects which have their own `printfile` attribute.
 Presence of the global printfile attribute enables the text print output for all packets and structures.